 Project Requests and Activities

 Project requests to host scholars are submitted online by an African higher education institution in Ghana, Kenya, Nigeria, South Africa, Tanzania or Uganda.
-Scholars whose discipline specializations and expertise fit the activities and objectives proposed in a project request may be matched with the project.
+A scholars on the roster is only considered for a fellowship if a complete project request is received at IIE by the program deadline that either requests the scholar by name or fits the discipline specializations and expertise of the scholar.
+A scholar whose experience fit the activities and objectives proposed in a project request may be matched with the project.

 Types of project activities that can be requested by an African host institution are: